 The motivations for being an early riser are numerous.
-You don’t hear much about them because those who know about the benefits prefer to keep them a secret for the reasons you’ll soon discover.
+You don’t hear much about them because those who know about the benefits prefer to keep them a secret for reasons you’ll soon discover.

 People who get up early experience the world in ways that a late riser never enjoys.
 I suspect that late risers are simply unaware of the benefits.
 I can’t think of a single advantage to being a late riser.